Albion Park Rail

 Albion Park Rail faces significant health challenges, with various conditions affecting both younger and older age groups.

-As of 2021, approximately 3,525 residents have private health cover, which is around 51% of the total population, slightly lower than the average for the area's statistical division (SA2).
-The most prevalent medical conditions are arthritis, affecting 11.3% of residents, and mental health issues, impacting 11.0%.
-In contrast, 57.3% of residents reported having no medical ailments, compared to 65.2% in the rest of NSW.
-As of 2021, 21.7% of Albion Park Rail's population is aged 65 and over, totaling 1,494 people.
-The health outcomes among seniors largely align with those of the general population.
+Private health cover stands at approximately 51% of the total population (~3,529 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (11.0%).
+In contrast, 57.3% of residents report no medical ailments, compared to 65.2% in Rest of NSW.
+The area has a higher proportion of seniors, with 21.7% aged 65 and over (1,495 people).
+Health outcomes among seniors present challenges largely consistent with the general population's health profile.

 Frequently Asked Questions - Health